raymin0223/Self-Contrastive-Learning/README.md

 # Self-Contrastive-Learning

-This repository is the official implementation of **"Self-Contrastive Learning: An Efficient Supervised Contrastive Framework with Single-view and Sub-network"** in Pytorch.
+This repository is the official PyTorch implementation of **"Self-Contrastive Learning: An Efficient Supervised Contrastive Framework with Single-view and Sub-network"**.

 ## Requirements